raju789p/HireSense_AI/README.md

 ---

 ## Contact
-For questions or support, contact: [Your Name/Team]
+For questions or support, contact: [appalaraju7070@gmail.com]